kapawlak/128A_Remote/lab0-LearningiOLab/lab0.md

 ## 1. Overview
 In this lab, we will get familiar with the iOlab by investigating the external magnetic field of a Neodymium magnet.
 Our first step will be to calibrate the device: you will have to do this for each lab, so be sure to take notes as you go.

 After calibration, we will explore how the iOLab allows us to take *qualitative* and *quantitative* measurements.
-Our first project will be exploring the field of permanant magnets, and getting comfortable with using the magnetometer to aquire data.
+Our first project will be exploring the field of permanent magnets, and getting comfortable with using the magnetometer to acquire data.
 You will use the magnetometer throughout this course.

 ## 2. Calibration of iOLab magnetometer